Federated Identity

 In this example, we didn't use the "challenge" and "solution" arguments.
 The standard use case for challenges is wallet authentication.
 If a client sends us a wallet address as a token, the only way to verify the ownership of that wallet is to issue a challenge, and require a user to sign that challenge using their private key.
 Solana/Phantom wallet authentication is an example that uses a challenge.

-4. Publish your microservice
+4. Run or Publish your microservice

 5. CLIENT: Attach an external identity to a player